AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

 }
 ```

-Finally let's update the renderred profiles grid view to include the send promo button.
-As we're using new React Spectrum components for the confirm dialog, make sure that they are imported properly in `Home.js`.
+Finally update the renderred profiles grid view to include the Send Promo button.
+Since we're using new React Spectrum components for the confirm dialog, make sure that they are imported properly in `Home.js`:

 ```javascript
 // importing confirm dialog components, along with previously available components